Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Number 137

 In 1844 (Poor Rate) this was a house and shop owned by Jno Ronalds and Robert Ronalds, seedsman, headed a household here in 1861.
-When no. 138 was demolished in 1889, no. 137 became adjacent to the vicarage for St Lawrence’s church.
-Wakefields, who produced many postcards showing local scenes, were based here from 1905 – 1920.

-In 1915 the buildings was described as a ‘3 storey stock brick built & flat-roofed shop & premises with a 2 storey rear addition’, occupied by Frank Wakefield, owned by the Stracey Clitherow family.
-The photographers’ studio was in the converted stables to the rear.
+In 1915 the property was described as a '3 storey stock brick built & flat-roofed shop & premises with a 2 storey rear addition', occupied by Frank Wakefield, owned by the Stracey Clitherow family.
+The photographers' studio was in the converted stables to the rear.
 There was an entrance to the property from The Ham and the plan shows the property with the Great Western Railway running at the rear.

+The Wakefield photography business was still based at this address in 1920.
 In 1996 - 2003 the site was empty, part of the redevelopment area (L).

 Number 138

-A Jno Ronalds owned and occupied the two houses next to the Vicarage at the time of the 1844 Poor Rates, numbers 137 & 138.
-Censuses list John (seedsman) 1841 – 1851; Robert (seedsman) 1861 – 1871; in 1861 there is a note in the census for no. 138 'Miss Ronalds at sea side'.
+Jno Ronalds owned and occupied the two houses next to the Vicarage at the time of the 1844 Poor Rates, numbers 137 & 138.
+Censuses list John (seedsman) 1841 to 1851; Robert (seedsman) 1861 to 1871; in 1861 there is a note in the census for no. 138 'Miss Ronalds at sea side'.
 There are three PCC Wills for the family: Hugh Ronalds 1834; John Ronalds 1850; Elizabeth Ronalds 1854; the house was uninhabited in 1881.
+The site has more information about the Ronalds family.

 Top